-- Screen and interview patients and their families using expert knowledge of general and specific concepts, principles, procedures, and practices relating to psychological disorders and psychosocial stressors that may be impacting quality of life and non- compliance with treatment plans.
+- Screen and interview patients and their families using expert knowledge of general and specific concepts, principles, procedures, and practices relating to psychological disorders and psychosocial stressors that may be impacting the quality of life and non-compliance with treatment plans.

 - Perform a full range of psychological evaluations and neuropsychological screening to clarify diagnoses and determine possible underlying causes of behaviors as well as to help with treatment planning.

-- Provides psychological support to people, families, to cope with chronic, acute and terminal illness.
+- Provides psychological support to people, and families, to cope with chronic, acute, and terminal illnesses.